Skip to content

 Why bother upscaling for YouTube?

-Scaling your video to a larger resolution (e.g 1920x1080/1080p 3840x2160/4K) tricks YouTube into giving your video more bitrate.
+Scaling your video to a larger resolution (e.g 1920x1080/1080p 3840x2160/4K) tricks YouTube into giving your video more bitrate, even though you're not actually adding any detail.

 This should be done at the very last step of every project, right before uploading.
 It's a waste of rendering time to edit 4K content that's been scaled.